shajiakhan/lab-docs/labs/openstack/internetworking-basics-host-routing.md

 ## Create a router that connects network-1 with network-2

-Use the following values/inputs [while following the instructions here](../../tasks/openstack/create-router.md).
+Use the below values/inputs [while following the instructions here](../../tasks/openstack/create-router.md).

 1. Router name: `router-1`
 2. External Network: LEAVE BLANK